On Writers and their Professions

 The compulsion to write is a mysterious one.
 There’s something suspect, something unattractive and childish about wanting to impose your words on others, lashing your every passing sensation to the alphabet.
 The invitation to read one’s particular arrangement of words, therefore, always comes circumscribed, with excessively humble titles and self-lacerating prefaces.
 In more grandiose times, unctuously false modest writers would claim that the words are not theirs anyway, that they have been dictated by the muses.

-Perhaps there is a secular force, an authorial manifest destiny, that requires no apology, a bold statement that what one writes, simply had to be written, in some world-historical sense.
-1 Unsurprisingly, there are plenty of faux-humble justifications that writers employ to diminish this arrogance.
+Perhaps there is somewhere a secular force, a literary manifest destiny, that requires no apology, a bold statement that what one writes, simply had to be written, in some world-historical sense.
+1 Conquering the page in the spirit that Caesar conquered land, without apology or complaint, without resorting to irredentism or mission civilisatrice -- a pure expression of will.
+Unsurprisingly, there are plenty of faux-humble justifications that writers employ to diminish this arrogance.
 Some try to make it sound like their writing was a mere by-product of their reading, a form of note-taking that got out of hand.
 2 Jorge Luis Borges claimed that he was prouder of what he had read in his life, than of what he had written.
 3

 There are, of course, those who cheerfully tap away at their keyboard, who speak of “enjoying writing” or speak of it as a form of therapy.
 But the days of de Maistre and Chamfort are over, and it has been at least a century and a half since anyone has been comfortable simply to say that writing was the by-product of their leisure.
 Indeed, in those features in the Sunday supplements, writers want to convince us that what they do is just like real work, that they turn up for work punctually every morning.
 That writing is hard and not at all a pastime.
 And that, just like any other worker, if they could afford to not work, they would.
 4